mtitze/njet/docs/source/extras.rst

      (0, 1, 1): (-0.02283956495771866+0.04217330624559905j),
      (2, 0, 0): (0.07990334788570935+0.07626091978109452j)}

-In this way it is possible to calculate and combine intermediate steps of a chain of functions, without taking the derivative of the entire chain in one go.
+In this way it is possible to calculate and combine intermediate steps of a chain, without the need of passing the jets through all of the members of the chain in a single large calculation.
+This can become effective in particular if there are repetitions of functions in the chain.

 Function chains
 ---------------